fluidity-money/9lives.so/SECURITY.md

 1. Can the CPMM be griefed with dusted amounts?
 Are our estimation methods correct?
 Is our reference correctly implemented?

-2. Does the DPM scale correctly?
+2. Does the DPPM perform correctly?

 3. Are there any unforeseen reentrancy bugs, since we have the feature disabled?